polar3197/charlie-site/_pages/about.md

   scrollable: false # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---
+## Fran, would you mind taking the poll up in the right corner?

+<br><br><br>

 This site is where I share my post-grad ML projects, woodworking and some occasional paintings.
 I hope you enjoy.